open-logic/open-logic/doc/tutorials/LiberoTutorial.md

 ### Add Constraints

 The required pinout for the ICICLE board is provided int the PDC file  [\<open-logic-root\>/doc/tutorials/LiberoTutorial/Files/pinout.pdc](./LiberoTutorial/Files/pinout.pdc).
 You can link this file through the same dialog used for the source file already (*File > Link Files > Link Files*).
 Just make sure you select file type *.pdc in the dialog so you can select the file.

+**Note:** For unknown reasons sometimes Libero does not allow to *link* *.pdc files.
+If you run into this situation just use *File > Import Files > Import Files* instead - be aware that this command creates a copy of the *.pdf file inside the project folder.

 ![Design](./LiberoTutorial/Pictures/add_constraints_01.png)